Featured image: Venus of Willendorf, c. 28,000 BCE – 25,000 BCE. Source: Wikipedia

 ‘Do My Boobs Look Big in This?’ by Liz Hall-Downs (Part 1)

-(NB A significantly shorter – 5000 word – edited version of this essay was published in ‘Verity La’ in 2020; but this is the original 6,300 word version, which I prefer.)
+(NB A significantly shorter – 5000 word – edited version of this essay was published in ‘Verity La’ in 2020; but here is the original 6,300 word version.

 Do my boobs look big in this?
 The truth is, my boobs always look big.
 Regardless of what I wear.
 I have big boobs.
 Bazoombas.
 They just grew there.
 Prolifically.